 Costa Rica is filled with over a dozen microclimates, which means tons of different weather!
 The beaches tend to be crazy hot and sticky and the mountains are cool and rainy.
 Of course, Costa Rica also has a rainy season which is different depending on which coast you are on….Basically packing for Costa Rica means bringing a little of everything.
-Here are my suggestions for all you guys out there for Costa Rica packing.
+Ugh!
+Here is a complete Costa Rica packing list for men to help you out.
 If you would like a packing list for women, head on over here.

-Long Sleeve Shirt: We suggest bringing at least one or two long sleeve shirts or sweatshirts.
+We suggest bringing at least one or two long sleeve shirts or sweatshirts.
 Having something that you can button or zip up would be helpful.
-In the rainforest and mountai, s it can be really cool even during the day.
+In the rainforest and mountains it can be really cool even during the day.

-Rain Jacket: During the rainy season it rains almost every day here.
+During the rainy season, it rains almost every day here.
 A lightweight rain jacket for your adventures would be useful.

-Hat: The sun can get really hot.
+The sun can get really hot.
 You pretty much need hat.
-If you plan on bringing something wide brimmed just remember you will have to fit it in you suitcase or wear it during your travels.
+If you plan on bringing something wide-brimmed just remember you will have to fit it in your suitcase or wear it during your travels.

-Socks: Bring a few more pairs of socks than days you are planning on staying.
-Things have a tendancy of getting wet here and never drying.
+Bring a few more pairs of socks than days you are planning on staying.
+Things have a tendency of getting wet here and never drying.

 Don’t forget to also bring something to sleep in!
 Most hotels have fans or air conditioning, but not heating.
 If you are in a place where it gets cold at night you may want to bundle up in something warm.